Skip to main content

 Mammoth Hot Springs Terraces

 Witness distinctive geothermal features where hot water creates cascading travertine terraces unlike anywhere else in Yellowstone.
-Calcium carbonate terraces grow constantly as mineral-laden water flows downhill at rates up to several centimetres daily.
-Thermophilic bacteria add vibrant orange, brown, and green colours to white travertine, creating stunning contrasts.
+Calcium carbonate terraces grow constantly as mineral-laden water flows downhill at rates up to several centimeters daily.
+Thermophilic bacteria add vibrant orange, brown, and green colors to white travertine, creating stunning contrasts.
 Upper and Lower Terrace boardwalks provide access to formations including iconic Minerva Terrace and Liberty Cap.
 The constantly evolving nature means each visit reveals different active areas, demonstrating geology in real-time.
-Dramatic contrasts between white terraces, colourful bacteria, and evergreen forest create exceptional photography opportunities.
+Dramatic contrasts between white terraces, colorful bacteria, and evergreen forest create exceptional photography opportunities.
+Pro tip: Walk both the Lower and Upper Terrace loops during late afternoon when sidelight creates dramatic shadows accentuating the terraces' three-dimensional formations--the constantly changing thermal features mean active areas shift seasonally, so ask rangers which terraces currently flow most vibrantly before choosing your route.

 Historical Context